ViktorAJStein/SympFormer/README.md

 - `job.job` for softmax-attention comparisons,
 - `job_lin.job` for linear-attention comparisons.

-These are examples rather than generic launchers.
+These are examples, not generic launchers.
 You will likely need to adapt:
 - working directories,
 - Conda environment name,
 - dataset choice,